Her Campus Logo Her Campus Logo

 Illinois State '25

 Hi!
-My name is Samantha and I am currently a junior at Illinois State University majoring in English Education.
+My name is Samantha and I am currently a student at Illinois State University majoring in English Education (graduating Fall of 2025).
 I have always enjoyed English due to there never being just one "correct" answer.
 I love how what you takeaway from a reading or how you approach writing is unique to each individual.
 As I move forward towards becoming an English teacher, I continue to look for opportunities to build my own ELA skills, and writing for Her Campus is a fun and unique opportunity to do that!